-IF THEN If the service ticket indicates that no media is found to satisfy the request: Add more media to StorNest OR If extending storage disk space, use the fsdiskofg command to refresh the new capacity of the device.
+IF .
+THEN If the service boket indicates that no media is found to satisfy the request: Add more media to StorNest OR If extending storage disk space, use the fsdiskofg command to refresh the new capacity of the device.
 OR Check for suspect media.
 A StorNext file system has exceeded the maximum allowable threshold for percent used: Identify any obsolete or unneeded files in that file system.
-Either delete those files or move them to a different file system.
+Either delete those files or move them to a different fi system.
 A tape drive is in an unusable state: 1.
 If this is a new or temporary problem, run the fachstate command to change the tape drive state.
-2. If the problem persists, restart StorNext.
+2. If the problem persists, restart StorNest.
 3. If the problem still persists, contact theOEM_VENDOR_NAMETechnical Assistance Center.
-A tape drive is off-line: If this is a new or temporary problem, run the fachatate command to change the tape drive state.
+A tape drive is off-line: If this is a new or temporary problem, run the fachstate command to change the tape drive state.
 If the problem keeps occurring, contact theOEM_VENDOR_NAME Technical Assistance Center.
 Not enough media are available for TSM Data Policies: Add more media to the StorNext system.
-A policy class does not store automatically and is not scheduled: Change the policy class so that 'Store Automatically' is set to "Yes" OR Add the policy to the list of scheduled features, specifying the <policyclassname> as the Option</policyclassname> A device path could not be resolved: 1.
+A policy class does not store automatically and is not scheduled: Change the policy class so that 'Store Automatically' is set to 'Yes' OR Add the policy to the list of scheduled features, specifying the <policyclassname> as the Option</policyclassname> A device path could not be resolved: 1.
 Verify that the device is powered on.
 2. Verify that the device has not registered any errors.
 3. Verify that the device is physically connected by checking all cabling and connections.
 4. Verify that the device is correctly mapped to the host server.
-(Caution: If your system configuration allows to logically remap all devices, ensure that Stortlevt has been stopped prior to beginning remapping.
-Restart Stortlevt after remapping is complete.)
-The problem [S resolved: Close the service ticket.
-Refer to Closing Service Tickets The problem has NOT been resolved: 1.
-Modify the ticket according to the troubleshooting steps taken.
-Refer to Analyzing Service Tickets.
-2. Contact the OEM_VENDOR_NAMETechnical Assistance Center.
-In the USA: OEM_SUPPORT_USA_PHONEUK, France and OEM_SUPPORT_UK, FR.DE_PHONEGermany: EMEA: OEM_SUPPORT_UEMEA_PHONEOEM_SUPPORT_WEBOEM_SUPPOR
+(Caution: If your system configuration allows ye to logically remap all devices, ensure that StorNext has been stopped prior to beginning remapping.
+Restart StorNext after remapping is complete?
+The problem IS resolved: Close the service ticket.
+Refer to Closing Service Tickets The problem has NOT been resolved: